 Transfer the dough to the counter and knead for at least 10 minutes (Bret’s note: or more like 20 minutes) (or for 6 minutes by machine).
 The dough should be firm, stiffer than French bread dough, but still pliable and smooth.
 There should be no raw flour – all ingredients should be hydrated.

 The dough should pass the windowpane test and register 71 to 77 degrees F. (Bret’s note: I didn’t take the dough’s temperature.)
 If the dough seems to dry and rips, add a few drops of water and continue kneading.
 If the dough seems tacky or sticky, add more flour to achieve the stiffness required.
 The kneaded dough should feel satiny and pliable but not be tacky.

-Immediately divide the dough into 4.50 ounce pieces for standard bagels, 3.25 ounce each for medium or 2.25 ounce for smaller ones.
+Immediately divide the dough into 4.50 ounce pieces for XL bagels, 3.25 ounce each for large or 2.25 ounce for medium ones.
 Cover the rolls with a damp towel and allow them to rest for approximately 20 minutes.

 Line 2 sheet pans with baking parchment and mist lightly or with spray oil.
 (Bret’s note: I brushed with olive oil.)
 Proceed with one of the following shaping methods: